chvlpont/eventify/README.md

-Eventify is an event management system built with React/Next.js/Tailwind that leverages an API created in a group project.
+Eventify is an event management system built with React/Next.js/Tailwind.
+It leverages an API created in a group project, which is available here: https://github.com/chvlpont/event

 Features
 Authentication: Users can register an account and must log in to access the site.
 The same authentication method used in the group project is utilized.